annina/womens-work-is-never-done/README.md

 cat ~/Desktop/RaspberryPiVersion/midi_script.txt | sonic_pi
 ```
 ### The Ruby Script
 The Ruby script runs the effects that are applied to the live audio stream to create the sound.
 I am using an AKAI MPKmini midi controller.
-It comes with rotary controllers as well as piano keys and a red knob for pitch bending.
+It comes with rotary controllers as well as piano keys and a red knob intended for pitch bending.
+If you are using a different midi controller with Sonic Pi, plug it in, turn a knob or hit a key, and you will see the path to it in the cues window within Sonic Pi.

 The rotary controllers make numbers from 0-127.
 This can be accessed as follows.
 Variable x is the number of the controller and z is the position that it has been rotated to.
-If you are using a different midi controller with sonic pi,plug it in, turn a knob or hit a key, and you will see the path to it in the IO window of Sonic Pi.

 A rotary controller
 ```markdown
   x, z = sync "/midi/mpkmini2_midi_1/1/1/control_change"
 ```
-A key press has both noteon and noteoff
+A key press has both note_on and note_off.
+The note variable holds the number of the key and the velocity holds a number from 0 to 127 that holds the intensity of the key press.
 ```markdown
   note, velocity= sync "/midi/mpkmini2_midi_1/1/1/note_on"
   note_off, velocity_off= sync "/midi/mpkmini2_midi_1/1/1/note_off"